The substrate used for the production of microbial amylase is starch.

 species – B.

-subtilis, B. cereus, B.coagulans, B. stearothermophilus,
+subtilis, B. cereus, B. coagulans, B. stearothermophilus,

 Pseudomonas, Serratia, Clostridium etc

-It can be done either through solid state fermentation (SSF) and submerged fermentation
+Bacteria produce more of α-amylase by either through solid state fermentation (SSF) and submerged fermentation

 (SmF).